aee-san-diego/aeesd-member-resources/content/How an Engineering Job is Created.md

 This is why your first year is so critical.
 You're not just learning the job; you're validating a business case.

+This is also referred to by Ed Zitron, in his article The Shareholder Supremacy, as "[[Shareholder Primacy|making rich people happy]]".

 ### Understanding Expectations

 The business case that created your job shapes what's expected: